 Section 4.
 Annual Membership Subscription.
-Active Members will be required to pay an annual subscription to maintain their membership and support the activities of the Corporation.
-The level of the fee for each category of Active Member will be determined by the Council and approved by the Membership at the General Assembly.
-Any Member who fails to pay the subscription for two consecutive years after two reminders will be deemed to have resigned from the CorporationThe currency used and mechanism for collection of subscriptions will be determined by the Council.
+Members will be required to pay an annual subscription to maintain their membership and support the activities of the Corporation.
+The level of the fee for each category of Member will be determined by the Council and approved by the Membership at the General Assembly.
+Any Member who fails to pay the subscription for the current year after a minimum of three reminders over a period of three months will be deemed to have resigned from the Corporation, however upon payment membership will be reinstated with immediate effect.
+The currency used and mechanism for collection of subscriptions will be determined by the Council.
 The membership year runs from 1st January to 31st December regardless of the date of application to become a member.

 Section 5.
 Termination of Membership.
-Active Members will cease to belong to the Corporation, as determined by the Council, by virtue of the following:
+Members will cease to belong to the Corporation, as determined by the Council, by virtue of the following:

 Resignation in writing to the Secretary General or death of the Member